Areen-Rasool/DeepHybridCPI_project/README.md

   </a>
 </p>

-📚 **Citation:**
+## 📚 Citation
+If you use DeepHybridCPI in your research, please cite our work:

 Rasool, A., Rahman, J. U., & Ali, Q. (2026).
 DeepHybridCPI: A Hybrid Deep Learning Framework for Compound–Protein Interaction Prediction. *Journal of Molecular Graphics and Modelling*, 109303.
+DOI: https://doi.org/10.1016/j.jmgm.2026.109303